yktoo/yktoo.com/content/blog/posts/0492/index.en.md

 series: music
 ---

-Our today's {{< a "/series/music" "Musicellaneous" >}} guest is the Norwegian multi-instrumentalist {{< a "https://owane.bandcamp.com/" "Owane" >}}.
+Our today's [Musicellaneous](/series/music) guest is the Norwegian multi-instrumentalist [Owane](https://owane.bandcamp.com/).
 He employs a number of instruments by thoroughly weaving djent riffs into the jazz-funk texture of his compositions.

 Owane (real name {{< fl "Øyvind Pedersen" >}}) is a musician from Sortland, Norway and he has released three albums to date.